timnew/timnew.github.com/source/_posts/2012-07-20-zshell-cannot-invoke-parameterized-rake-task.md

----
 layout: post
-title: "ZShell cannot invoke parameterized Rake Task"
+title: ZShell cannot invoke parameterized Rake Task
-description: ""
-date: 2012-07-20 23:52
 comments: true
 categories: zsh
-category:
-tags: ['zsh', 'rake', 'task', 'compatibility', 'parameter']
-sharing: true
-footer: false
+tags:
+  - zsh
+  - rake
+  - task
+  - compatibility
+  - parameter
+date: 2012-07-20 08:00:00
 ---
 Just met a super wield question in zsh when I trying to invoke a parameterized rake task.
 I have a rake task that helps me to create class and related test case for coffee script.
 It should be invoked in this way: